typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 Bulk syncing deletions between Supabase and Typesense can be done with one of two approaches:

-1. Temporarily saving deleted rows' ids in an intermediary table until they can be removed from Typesense
+1. Temporarily preserving deleted rows' ids in an intermediary table until they can be removed from Typesense
 2. Soft deleting rows from a table until they are removed from TypeSense

 #### Approach 1: Intermediary Tables